I. Catalog Course Description

 Studies Nevada's history from prehistoric times to the present.
-The course will examine the early mining and cattle frontiers, the development of towns and the advent of industrialization as well as the 20th century problems of water, energy, and growth.
+Examines the early mining and cattle frontiers, the development of towns and the advent of industrialization as well as the 20th century problems of water, energy, and growth.
 Satisfies the Nevada Constitution requirement.

 II.
 Course Objectives and Linkage to General Education Program